The 9+ Best Recommended Books for Consultants

 Note that this book doesn’t include practical cases, but focuses on giving step-by-step instructions on how to build yourself with the right mindset to solve these cases.

-This means that you will need to get yourself some good case preparation books to complete the recommended 100 hours training.
+This means that you will need to get yourself some good case preparation books to complete the recommended 100 hours reading.
 We’ve got you covered, have a look at the next book.

 Case in Point 10: Complete Case Interview Preparation – Marc P. Cosentino